c3lang/c3docs-old/docs/types.md

 ### The `variant` type

 C3 contains a built-in variant type, which is essentially struct containing a `typeid` plus a `void*` pointer to a value.
-It is possible to cast the variant type to any pointer type, which will return `null` if the types match, or the pointer value otherwise.
+It is possible to cast the variant type to any pointer type, which will return `null` if the types don't match, or the pointer value otherwise.

     int x;